Part Two

 Policy Positions Agreed

-Following the Policy Labs, Culture Commons developed a series of draft principles and recommendations that we shared and discussed at length with members of the Steering Panel – both one to one and in group settings; we repeated these discussions with the Research Reference Group to ensure the research findings were being well applied.
+Based on the Policy Lab outcomes, Culture Commons developed a series of draft principles and recommendations that we shared and discussed at length with members of the Steering Panel – both one to one and in group settings.

 This interaction helped us to make the necessary adjustments to the recommendations to ensure that all programme partners were happy with the final published policy.
-A final version of the Principles and Recommendations were agreed through our online Policy Portal.